 Preferences are changing all the time.
 Kid's these days like all kinds of things we'll never understand.
 Did you know TikTok is getting bigger than YouTube now?
 Gen Z is growing up fast.
 How's a grown-up supposed to keep up with the latest trends in Halloween candy?

-And I don’t know about you, but decision fatigue is real for me in 2021.
-Trying to see the signal through the noise of delta variants, masks, vaccines, back to school, politics.
-If you too are over trying to piece together what is reality, we’re here to at least make Halloween candy decisions easier.
+And I don't know about you, but decision fatigue is real for me in 2022.
+Trying to see the signal through the noise of the news and social media and politics.
+If you are over trying to piece together what is reality, we're here to at least make Halloween candy decisions easier.

 We remove the guesswork with data.
 There are a lot of choices on both sides of the good and bad spectrum.
 You may not agree with what is the most popular Halloween candy in your state, but you can at least avoid getting the worst candy.